TWUOnline/far-centre-guides/pages/02.lead-ba/07.LDRS-300-Leadership-As-Service/01.course-overview-and-syllabus/docs.md

 ## Course Schedule
-!!
-Note that Facilitator may need to adjust the course schedule due to campus term dates and/or other extenuating circumstances.
+Please note that the Facilitator may need to adjust the course schedule due to campus term dates and/or other extenuating circumstances.
 Be sure to communicate with the learners, the course instructor and FAR Centre Lab partners any potential and inevitable changes.

 ## Course Policies: